[section type=”Inline-Image-Panel” background=”white” name=”about”]

 ICA’s Business Resilience Program

-If you answered yes to any of these questions, this program might be right for you.
+If you answered yes to any of these questions, transitioning your business to employee ownership might be right for you.

 [section type=”Inline-Image-Panel” background=”grey” name=”overview”]